- What is Play-Based Learning?

 - Emotional development: Play opportunities help kids develop empathy and explore feelings.
-Dramatic play is particularly helpful.
-Kids play different roles and explore how others might feel.
-They can also learn how to keep their emotions under control while interacting with their peers.
+Dramatic play is particularly helpful since playing different roles can help kids learn to explore how others might feel.
+They can also learn how to keep their emotions under control while playing with their peers.

 - Stress relief: Traditional classroom learning can put a lot of pressure on kids — especially those who may be behind developmentally.
 Play is something that kids enjoy.
 They might feel calmer while they play.
 They’re learning, but they don’t feel the same pressures that they might during traditional learning.